danielkhaleb/search-movies/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `THE APPLICATION CAN SEARCH PER TWO METHODS OF SEARCH PER LIST AND SPECIFIC MOVIE (THE SEARCH SPECIFIC SOMETIMES NOT FOUND MOVIE BECAUSE API IS UNSTABLE WITH THAR PARAMETERS)´
+### `THE APPLICATION CAN SEARCH PER TWO METHODS OF SEARCH PER LIST AND SPECIFIC MOVIE (THE SEARCH SPECIFIC SOMETIMES NOT FOUND MOVIE BECAUSE API IS UNSTABLE WITH THAR PARAMETERS)`